-- I.4 New schemes (or sections within existing schemes) based on Career Average Revalued Earnings (CARE) have recently been introduced.
+I.4 New schemes (or sections within existing schemes) based on Career Average Revalued Earnings (CARE) have been introduced.
 The Local Government Pension Scheme introduced a new section to the Local Government Pension Scheme in 2014, and the other public sector Schemes introduced their new Schemes on 1 April 2015.
-These schemes generally have retirement ages later than the Schemes they replaced. - I.5 Each Scheme has its own rules about when members have to move into the new schemes for future accrual.
-Younger members and new members will be in the new scheme from April 2015 (April 2014 for Local Government Pension Scheme).
-However, different schemes have different rules for older members about how long they can remain in the scheme they were already in and when they have to move to the new scheme.
-These are variously called 'tapering' or 'transitional' arrangements or rules. - I.6 Benefits will be retained in the original schemes (in the Armed Forces Pension Scheme, known as 'legacy schemes') and in most cases will retain the link to the member's pensionable salary for as long as they remain in service.
-The member will then usually have rights in two separate schemes.
+These schemes generally have retirement ages later than the Schemes they replaced.

+- I.5 Benefits will be retained in the original schemes (in the Armed Forces Pension Scheme, known as 'legacy schemes') and in most cases will retain the link to the member's pensionable salary for as long as they remain in service.
+The member will then usually have rights in two separate schemes. - 1.6 Transitional arrangements applied when the new schemes were established, such that older members of the legacy schemes joined these new schemes after 2014/2015.
+However, this differential treatment gave rise to the McCloud case which in turn has led to benefits accrued over the period from 2014/2015 to 2022 being revisited, as discussed later in this Appendix.
+However, all the old schemes closed as at 31 March 2022, and subsequently all public sector members now accrue benefits in these new schemes for pensionable service on or after 1 April 2022.